 Can Pea Protein Cause Nausea?

-Our pea protein’s high digestibility rating—98 percent—means that it’s easy to digest, which results in less bloating and a happier tummy.
+Our pea protein powder has a high digestibility rating—98 percent—means that it’s easy to digest, which results in less bloating and a happier tummy.
 This makes it a good choice for those who experience food sensitivities or have food allergies.

-While nausea is not a common side effect of pea protein, brands that contain lots of added sugars have been known to cause nausea.18 Sweeteners such as sorbitol, maltitol and isolated fructose, which are added to many protein powders, are common culprits.
-In contrast, Nuzest pea protein contains no added sugars (but it's important to not that Nuzest's pea protein are not considered low-calorie foods).
+While nausea is not a common side effect of pea protein, it is important to know that some brands add sugars to their powders that have been known to cause nausea.18 Sweeteners such as sorbitol, maltitol and isolated fructose, which are added to many protein powders, are common culprits.

 Dairy-based proteins may cause nausea or discomfort for those that are intolerant or allergic.